unisport/sample/README.md

 This is a fork of unisport sample task.
 A data benchmark can be found [here](http://www.unisport.dk/api/sample/).

+**Preparation of application**

-To prepare the application you have to do the following steps.
+In order to prepare the application to be able to launch you have to do the following steps.

-First clone this repository.
+- First clone this repository.

-Create virtual environment `mkvirtualenv sample`
+- Create virtual environment `mkvirtualenv sample`

-Run `pip install -r requirements.txt`
+- Run `pip install -r requirements.txt`

-Run `python setup.py develop`
+- Run `python setup.py develop`

-Optionally you can run tests `py.test`
+- Optionally you can run tests `py.test`

-Finally, you can start the service `./start.sh`
+- Finally, you can start the service `./start.sh`

 **IMPORTANT: please note you need to have sqlite3 installed on your system.**

+**Data location**

+By default the products you create or edit via web-page are strored in `data/products.db`.
+By default in `data` folder you can find the SQLite databse with data from [benchmark](http://www.unisport.dk/api/sample/).
+If you'd like to use fresh db you need to remove `data/products.db` file and run `python createdb.py` to create a database schema.

+**Available endpoints**

 The following endpoints are available now.